PeekAndPoke/ultra/mutator/ultra::mutator.md

 - like "int", "byte"  etc.
 - In these cases the bytecode for the class is "strange" and the annotation processor will not find the variables
 - Solution would be to look for specific getters "getInt()", "getByte()" ...

+- there a are collisions as well between data class properties and companion objects

 - OR: at least write something in the docs (Gotchas section)